 (3) The court may invite or order the district court judge to respond to a petition or may invite an amicus curiae to do so.

 (c) Form of Documents; Number of Copies.
 A petition and any response must contain all applicable items listed in Rule 28(b).
 All documents must conform to Rule 25, if applicable, and Rule 32.
-If filed by mail or third-party commercial carrier, an original and seven copies must be filed unless the court requires the filing of a different number in a particular case.
+If filed by mail or third-party commercial carrier, an original must be filed.
 If filed electronically, one electronic copy of all documents must be filed.